sindhusatyavolu/Lya_Px/README.md

 ## Install package in editable mode
 <pre>pip install -e .</pre>

-The list of dependencies required are listed in pyproject.toml.
+The list of dependencies required are in pyproject.toml.
 For versions used, check requirements.txt.

 ## Usage